-A frequently asked question for our technical staff is, “I want to repaint my car, what’s the first step I should take?”
-Our reply is simple: “Clean It.”
-Perhaps that’s an oversimplification, but nonetheless an important first step to achieving a high-quality paint job.
+A frequently asked question for our technical staff is, “I want to repaint my car; what’s the first step I should take?”
+Our reply is simple: “Clean it.”
+Perhaps that’s an oversimplification, but it’s nonetheless an important first step to achieving a high-quality paint job.

-Automotive painting professional Terry Wright explains not only the importance of cleaning the surface but in using the right cleaners to clean ALL of the impurities off the surface.
+Automotive painting professional Terry Wright explains not only the importance of cleaning the surface, but also in using the right cleaners to get ALL of the impurities off the surface.
 For example, Wright explains, warm water and soap will do little to remove road tar from a car’s surface, so it’s important to identify the types of contaminants on the surface.